cerenyanik/Best_Survival_Model_Detection-Titanic/README.md

 - What was the probability of survival of those with siblings/spouse?
 - What was the probability of survival of those with parents/children?
 - What was the passenger fare survival relationship?
-- What was the percentage of survivors according to the embarkment point?
+- What was the percentage of survivors according to the embarkation point?

 Find out more about this dataset here: https://www.kaggle.com/competitions/titanic/overview